mpaiva/blog/_posts/2023-03-03-stop-using-lorem-ipsum.markdown

 ---
 layout: post
-title:  Stop using Lorem Ipsum!
-It creates barriers.
+title:  Stop using Lorem Ipsum!<br/>It creates barriers.
 date:   2023-03-03
 image:  p3-cover.png
 alt: An illustration of a multicultural group of children, including a boy in a wheelchair, smiling for a photo celebrating those who design with Accessibility in mind.